Illinois remains a battleground over women's rights.

 Says Lee, “We want to do our part to pass the ERA for the United States.”
 Earlier this year, Lee penned an informative opinion piece on the topic.
 She wrote, “Gender equality didn’t just become (a) buzzword overnight, these are concepts that have to seep in the public consciousness and culture, the heavy lifting of much of this work was done for us by an older generation and passage of the ERA is a way to show our appreciation for that work.”

-It was not only radical women activists who can take credit for that work, but also more mainstream groups the League of Women Voters, and the Chicago Bar Association which held a conference earlier this year in support of the ERA.
+It was not only radical women activists who can take credit for that work, but also more mainstream groups like the League of Women Voters, and the Chicago Bar Association which held a conference earlier this year in support of the ERA.
 The ERA Illinois Coalition of Bloomington-Normal held a fundraiser earlier this month and plans to use the money raised for a rally in Normal this September.

 But just like in the ’70s, not all women are on board.
 Laurie Higgins is with the Illinois Family Institute which has always opposed the idea.
 She argues women, “Are not institutionally deprived of any right, and this ERA has nothing to do specifically with women.”
 Higgins says she's worried that passage would mean men and women would be forced to share public spaces like locker rooms and bathrooms.
 “The physical danger is most significant to women ...
 The idea where we are getting to the point that it’s going to be considered hateful, bigoted and ignorant to recognize real, profoundly different sex differences should be troubling,” she says.
 Higgins also argues the push for ratification flies in the face of the deadline imposed by Congress.